alibaba-aero/vue-webengage/README.md

 - `.track(payload)`
     Triggers webengage's track.
 The payload will be available when calculating event's data like `'Search - Domestic Hotel'(payload) { ... }`.

+- `service`
+    Original webengage object. contains all methods and properties that webengage provides. use this for tracking user and other things.

 ## Contribute
 Feel free to open pull requests or issues. make sure you implement proper test and all of them are passing with `yarn test:unit`